-Surveys provide an efficient and cost-effective way to collect feedback on everything from how satisfied customers are with your product offerings to whether or not employees are satisfied with Key Result Areas (KRAs).
-A user can use surveys to ask team members what they think about issues, how to improve your processes, and many other topics.
+Surveys provide an efficient and cost-effective way to collect feedback on everything from how satisfied customers are with your product offerings to whether employees are satisfied with key result areas.
+Users can use surveys to ask team members what they think about issues, how to improve processes, and many other topics.
 Surveys yield the substance needed for future product, system, or process improvements and development.
-It enables you to present specific questions and collect the answers in an organized format, similar to a poll.
+They enable you to present specific questions and collect the answers in an organized format, similar to a poll.
 Surveys can be implemented using SharePoint 2010.
+(See Figure 7.8.)

-Figure 7.8: Example of Information Gathering (Source: Advisicon) [07-08-exampleOfInformationGathering.eps]
+Figure 7.8 Example of Information Gathering [07-08-exampleOfInformationGathering.eps]

+Source: Advisicon

-SharePoint offers web based surveys that can be completed by anyone who has access to a Web browser—even mobile devices are supported.
+SharePoint offers Web-based surveys that can be completed by anyone who has access to a Web browser; even mobile devices are supported.
 The responses can be named or anonymous, real-time results are available, and you can apply analysis tools.
 Results can be collected using several different types of questions, such as multiple choice, fill-in fields, and even ratings.

 Depending on how a survey is set up, you may be able to respond to that survey only once.
-If you are the person creating the survey, you can add branching logic so that the survey changes according to the responses to specific questions.
+If you are the person creating the survey, you can add branching logic so that the survey changes according to responses to specific questions.
 In a survey that branches, questions appear only if they apply to someone's situation based on previous responses.
 If the questions don't apply, the survey skips that set of questions or the respondent is offered a different set of questions.
+The following graphic shows you the survey results from end users answering questions on the survey.[AU: add reference to figure]

-Figure 7.9: SharePoint Server 2010 Survey Results Example (Source: Advisicon) [07-09-sharePointServer2010SurveyResultsExample.tif]
+Figure 7.9 SharePoint Server 2010 Survey Results Example [07-09-sharePointServer2010SurveyResultsExample.tif]

+Source: Advisicon

-After people respond to the survey, you will want to see the results, including any patterns visible in the results.
+After people respond to the survey, you will want to see the results, including any patterns visible.
 Surveys provide a graphical review of responses, similar to a chart, or you can export your results to another program, such as Microsoft Office Excel.
-It can also provide individual responses or a list of responses.
+Surveys also can provide individual responses or a list of responses.

 Being Social in a Project Environment

-Project Teams of today are no longer working in the same building, floor, let alone the same region or continent.
-With the growth of cell phones and a more electronically connected workforce, the need for project teams to leverage the ability of social networking tools, concepts and capabilities is ever increasing.
+Today’s project teams no longer work in the same building, floor, let alone the same region or continent.
+With the growth of cell phones and a more electronically connected workforce, the need for project teams to leverage the ability of social networking tools, concepts, and capabilities is increasing.

-In 2009 a senior member of the MS Project Marketing team asked a large group of Northwest stakeholders if they “knew a good use for social networking tools”.
-The response was pretty amazing; many of these senior Project, Program and Portfolio managers looked around and really didn’t have a good response.
-Now this senior marketing team member was being a bit coy, but if the sons or daughters of these managers were in the same room when the same question was asked, I’m sure the response would have been very different.
+In 2009, a senior member of the Microsoft Project Marketing team asked a large group of Northwest stakeholders if they knew a good use for social networking tools.
+Many of these senior project, program, and portfolio managers really didn’t have a good response.
+Now, this senior marketing team member was being a bit coy, but if the managers’ sons or daughters were posed the same question, the response would have been very different.

-Here we are, years later and the impact of socialization technology is everywhere.
-Different tools from blogs, networking sites, twitter, Facebook, LinkedIn, etc. surround the project community and those who are trying to communicate concepts, ideas, jobs and marketing ideas.
+Here we are, just a few years later, and the impact of socialization technology is everywhere.
+Different tools from blogs, networking sites, Twitter, Facebook, and LinkedIn surround the project community and those who are trying to communicate concepts, ideas, jobs, and marketing ideas.

 Social Computing and Communication